-- 1. name of the person contacted and the agency or division/unit they represent; - 2. date and type of contact; - 3. the issues discussed during the contact; and - 4. agreements or understandings reached during the contact. - d.
-In addition, each district must have a procedure to follow if another division/unit of the local social services department or another agency does not respond to a request for an assessment, services/benefits or another inquiry concerning the delivery of services to a PSA client.
-This procedure shall include provisions for reasonable follow up efforts by the PSA worker, and his supervisor with their counterparts in the other division/unit or agency.
-All follow up contacts by the worker and his supervisor shall be documented in the progress notes as described above.
-If these follow up efforts are not successful, the supervisor shall advise the local commissioner or his designee of the situation.
+- (1) name of the person contacted and the agency or division/ unit they represent; - (2) date and type of contact; - (3) the issues discussed during the contact; and - (4) agreements or understandings reached during the contact. - d.
+In addition, each district must have a procedure to follow if another division/unit of the local social services department or another agency does not respond to a request for an assessment, services, benefits or another inquiry concerning the delivery of services to a PSA client.
+This procedure must include provisions for reasonable follow up efforts by PSA workers, and their supervisors with their counterparts in other divisions/units or agencies.
+All follow up contacts by workers and their supervisors must be documented in the progress notes as described above.
+If these follow up efforts are not successful, supervisors must advise their local commissioner or designee of the situation.

-D. Home Visits
+E. Monthly Home Visits